jalupaja/MultiTool/README.md

  [sRem](#srem) | Remove Specific characters of string |
  [lineAt](#lineat) | Output only the line at the given number |

-This tool doe's not yet allow input via pipe symbol("|").
+This tool allows input via pipe symbol("|").
 The input will function as read as the last argument!

 # Options